-Using Google Maps, we quickly navigated our way through town, whether we were travelling to the train station, the Gurten, the Rose Garden, or towards Old Town.
+Using Google Maps, we quickly navigated our way through town, whether we were traveling to the train station, the Gurten, the Rose Garden, or towards Old Town.
 You could easily tell how close you were to your stop by looking at the TV screens on the bus.
 We highly recommend using the city buses no matter where you’re going in Bern.
 Alternatively, Justin and I walked around quite a bit as Bern is a very walkable place in general.

 The Rosengarten is perched right on the edge of the hill with panoramic scenery overlooking the River Aare, Old Town, and beyond.
 It’s clear that this is one of the best views of Bern, making it one of the top things to do in Bern.
 Even if you only have one day in Bern, set some time apart to visit the Rose Garden.

 The Rosengarten wasn’t always a public park.
 In fact, it used to be a cemetary from 1765 to 1877.
 Nowadays, it’s home to 223 rose bushes, 200 iris plants, and 28 rhododendron varieties.
 When we visited in June, there were so many roses in full bloom.
 I recommend starting your day out at the Rose Garden when it isn’t quite as crowded.

 The Old Town of Bern is a UNESCO World Heritage Site due to its “exceptionally coherent planning concept.”
 There are six kilometres of arcades that the locals refer to as “Lauben” dating back to the 15th century.
 You’ll find all sorts of cafes, boutiques, restaurants, and bars hiding beneath the arcades, making it the perfect place to spend a rainy day, always with a roof overhead.

 The Zytglogge is an important medieval tower in Bern, dating back to the early 13th century.
 Over the years, the Zytglogge has served Bern as a clock tower, guard tower, prison, and civic memorial.
 There is a functioning astronomical clock from the 15th century in the tower that is one of the major tourist attractions of Bern.

 Visit the Gurten, Bern’s Mountain

-Topping the list of my favourite things to do in Bern, I adored travelling to the top of the Gurten.
+Topping the list of my favorite things to do in Bern, I adored traveling to the top of the Gurten.
 It’s just south of Bern and considered to be Bern’s local mountain.
 From the top, you can soak up spectacular views of Bern and the Alps.
 The Gurten is easy to access and I highly encourage you to add it to your list of places to visit in Bern.
 By spending a couple of hours at the top, you can easily visit this remarkable space, even if you only have one day in Bern.
 Allow me to show you how stunning the views are from the top of the Gurten!

 Getting there is easy.
 We took the bus to Waben where there is a funicular station.
 Our public transportation card from the hotel even covered the cost of the funicular ride to the top of the mountain.
 From there, we climbed the 858 metre mountain on the Gurtenbahn (in operation since 1899!) and relaxed as we approached the top.

 Scenery at Sunset

 There are many places to visit in Bern where the sunset is spectacular.
 I highly recommend that you view and photograph the sunset from any of the bridges in Bern, as well as the Rose Garden.
 We happened to be walking back to our hotel across the Kornhausbrücke when we observed the sunset at dusk.

 Eat Delicious Vegan Food

-Lunch at Tidbits
+Lunch at Tibits